• Skip to primary navigation

 Managing (making sure dogs do not have an opportunity to fight) without intervention almost always fails.

-Having an upstairs and downstairs dogs could foster a sense of frustration between the two dogs.
+Having an upstairs and downstairs dogs could foster a sense of frustration between the two dogs if there is no training going on that will help build up their sense of trust.
 Just because they can't see each other doesn't mean they can't smell the other dog or feel their presence, which can leave one or both dogs not being able to relax in their own home.

-If there is any part of you that is hesitant about training, maybe it's time to find a better trainer or consider rehoming one of your dogs.
+If there is any part of you that is hesitant about training, it's time to find a trainer to help you assess the situation or consider rehoming one of your dogs and consider the risks and liability of rehoming.
 This is not an easy decision and not to be taken lightly.

 However, you have a responsibility as an owner to ensure your dogs have a good quality of life, even if it's not with you.
 You also have a responsibility to you and your other household members to keep them safe.